-As a location for a self catering holiday in Ayrshire, Doonbank Cottage, is a great holiday base for you.
+As a location for a self catering holiday in Ayrshire, or a business visit stay over, Doonbank Cottage Bothy, is a great holiday base for you.
 There are a range of day trips available to you, to suit a wide variety of tastes and interests.

-Staying at Doonbank Cottage will mean you are a mere 10 minutes walk, or a 5 minute drive from Burn's cottage - in fact his cottage is just at the end of our woodland!
-Visit his cottage, the famous Brig O'Doon, the Tam O'Shanter Experience, Burn's monument and the Alloway Kirk.
-After your walk around them, why not pop into the fabulous Brig O'Doon pub and restaurant for a drink and some dinner.
+Staying at Doonbank Cottage Bothy will mean you are a mere 10 minutes walk, or a 5 minute drive from Burn’s cottage.
+Visit his cottage, the famous Brig O’Doon, the Tam O’Shanter Experience, Burn’s monument and the Alloway Kirk.
+After your walk around them, why not pop into the fabulous Brig O’Doon pub and restaurant for a drink and some dinner.

 Pubs and Restaurants

-When you arrive at the cottage for you holiday, you will find a range of information about local restaurants and pubs within easy reach.
+When you arrive at the bothy for you holiday or business stop over, you will find a range of information about local restaurants and pubs within easy reach.
 Previous guests are always very helpful in leaving their ideas and suggestions on where to eat, have a drink or visit.

-Kelburn Castle is about an hour's drive from Doonbank Cottage and dates back to the 13th Century.
+Kelburn Castle is about a 45 minute drive from Doonbank and dates back to the 13th Century.
 The castle is still lived in by the present Earl and his family.
 The castle itself provides an impressive background to exotic gardens, famous trees and many features of historical interest.
 The Kelburn Glen with its waterfalls and deep gorges is regarded as one of Scotlands most beautiful woodlands and leads to spectacular views over the islands of the Firth of Clyde.

 Isle of Arran